serverless-heaven/serverless-aws-alias/README.md

 ## For developers
 ### Lifecycle events

-_currently the exposed hooks are disabled after the change to the new SLS lifecycle model_
+_currently the exposed hooks are not available after the change to the new SLS lifecycle model_

 The plugin adds the following lifecycle events that can be hooked by other plugins: